thangcmo/detect-browser-js/README.md

 A jQuery plugin for browser detection. jQuery v1.9.1 dropped support for browser detection, and this project aims to keep the detection up-to-date.

+Detect IPv6 by CloudFlare

+Detect IPv4 by DB-IP

 ## Usage

 Alternatively, you can use the plugin without jQuery by using the global object `jQBrowser` instead of `$.browser`.